 SEO vs. PPC

 For example, search for “Seattle website design small business” on Google.
-The results will display the first four ads, followed by listings known as organic (natural results determined by search engine algorithms), and then scroll down.
-You will see three additional PPC ads.
+The results will bring the first four adverts, followed by listings known as organic (natural hierarchy determined by search engine algorithms) results and scrolling down.
+You will see an additional three PPC adverts.

 Top and bottom SERP for the keyword “seattle website design small business.”